IshanaRaina/sql-labs/plsql/section-2.md

 END largeOrderWeight;
 ```
-A procedure is similar to the function, but with a different keyword and the return clause.
+A procedure is similar to the function above, but with a different keyword and no return clause.

 > Compare the above function with the stored procedure below.